 Elizabeth City State University holds a unique distinction, not just among North Carolina schools but on the national stage as well.
 The average net price for both low- and middle-income students at this Historically Black Colleges and Universities (HBCU) institution ranked No. 1 for affordability in both the state and in the U.S., according to 2014-15 data from the NCES.

-ECSU students looking for flexibility in their campus-based study plans can choose to take some of their coursework via distance education.
-In fact, many are evidently taking advantage of the online course options — the Elizabeth City school ranked No. 5 in the state for its rate of distance education enrollment despite having no full degree programs available online.
+ECSU students looking for flexibility in their campus-based study plans can choose to take some of their coursework via online programs.
+In fact, many are evidently taking advantage of the online course options — the Elizabeth City school ranked No. 5 in the state for its rate of distance learning enrollment despite having no full degree programs available online.
 Weekend and evening degree programs are also available to help students fit their continued education into their work and family schedules.

 The fifth-largest academic catalog in the state can be found at the University of North Carolina at Greensboro, as well as a list of online degree programs that ranked No. 4 statewide for its size and includes such subjects of study as philosophy, public health, supply chain management and peace and conflict studies.
 It was also an affordable option for students in tough economic circumstances.
 Only four other schools in the state featured a more affordable net price for low-income students.